weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 ## Decision

-Use a feature management platform -  [ConfigCat](https://app.configcat.com/)  for the following reasons
+Use a feature management platform -  [ConfigCat](https://app.configcat.com/)  for the following reasons :
 * Supports all the use cases
+* Satisifies all the requirements
-* Self-service solution - most of the others don't advertise prices and require interaction with sales
+* Self-service solution - most of the others don't advertise prices and require interaction with sales poeple
 * OSS clients
 * Priced based on product and flags, not solely on the number of users
 * Support for SSO and 2fa for all plans